 Common Pitfalls in Nearshore Outsourcing & How to Avoid Them

-Don’t leave success of failure to subjective interpretation, make sure you have a defined business case for your outsourcing initiative, including financial outcomes and incentives.
-You won’t have any fear of losing control or around the complexity of your project and ability for it to be accomplished through a nearshore team if you have clearly defined a strategy including goals and objectives.
+Don’t leave success or failure to subjective interpretation.
+Make sure you have a defined business case for your outsourcing initiative, including financial outcomes and incentives.
+You won’t have any fear of losing control or the ability for it to be accomplished even with the most complex project through a nearshore team if you have clearly defined a strategy including goals and objectives.

 Are you looking for nearshore outsourcing for specific projects, roles, aide in processes or services?
 Clearly define and set the scope and limitations of your outsourcing partnership.
 Make a high level operating model, business case and governance model which has your leaderships approval.

 Cultural change should be addressed before outsourcing begins.
-In most cases, nearshore outsourcing aligns culturally with United States headquartered organizations, but make sure you have a well-planned transition phase agreed upon with clearly defined outcomes and financial targets before launching any initiatives.
-Who is doing the work from where will ultimately not be as important to what, how and the ability to measure the outcome.
+In most cases, nearshore outsourcing aligns culturally with United States headquartered organizations.
+Make sure you have a well-planned transition phase agreed upon with clearly defined outcomes and financial targets before launching any initiatives.
+Who is doing the work, from where, will ultimately not be as important to what, how and the ability to measure the outcome.
 Also, prepare your internal teams for change and develop a transition plan (see #5 below).

-Make sure you plan your communication regarding organization shifts from local consultants to nearshore outsourcing consultants with precise detail- down to the timing and levels of whom to tell, when.
-You can risk raising apprehension if you communicate to early or too late runs the risk of information trickling down from other sources.
+Make sure you plan your communication regarding organization shifts from local consultants to nearshore outsourcing consultants with precise detail down to the timing and levels of whom to tell, when.
+You can risk raising apprehension if you communicate to early or too late while mis-information trickles down from other sources.
 This will make the move of “fear of the unknown” to “embracing change” much more supported and understood.

-This is generally the most sensitive period in your engagement, especially in this is a new outsourcing partnership.
+This is generally the most sensitive period in your engagement, especially if this is a new outsourcing partnership.
 Make sure it has full commitment from senior management and enough resources and time allocated.
 Have established KPI’s for the transition and steady state.
 You might consider holding a workshop at first and then periodically to make for a smoother transition, bridge any cultural gaps and improve mutual understanding among all parties involved.
 If this is your first engagement, consider starting smaller and then building on capabilities as well as building trust in the partnership.

 At Instinctive IT, we use our established outsourcing relationships and expertise to help organizations navigate all their options and make the right decisions when it comes to outsourcing.
 Our background and long standing outsourcing partnerships allow us to deliver outsourcing service contracts consistently, simply, and successfully to minimize risks and make the most out of the benefits.

-© 2019 INSTINCTIVE IT
+© 2020 INSTINCTIVE IT